- Key Initiatives

 Mr. Kaplan received a BS–MBA in Accounting and Finance from New York University and was an Applied Mathematics major at Brown University.

-Mr. Mariager joined Tiger Stores in 2013 as chief executive officer.
-Mr. Mariager is also a senior partner emeritus with McKinsey & Co. where he led the firm’s Global Consumer Strategy Practice — a role he took on in 2006.
+Mr. Mariager joined L Catterton Partners in London as an operating partner in 2016.
+He served Tiger Stores until 2013 as chief executive officer.
+Mr. Mariager is also a senior partner emeritus with McKinsey & Co. where he led the firm’s Global Consumer Strategy Practice, a role he took on in 2006.
 He previously served a broad range of McKinsey’s global consumer clients from assignments in Japan, Copenhagen, and New York.

 Mr. Mariager received an MBA from Columbia Business School and a BS from the Copenhagen School of Economics.